hawkeye64/QCarbonCharts/docs/src/pages/contributing/components.md

 ## Design

-You do not have to be a developer to contribute to a new QCharts component.
+You do not have to be a developer to contribute to a new QCarbonCharts component.
 You can also design one and either core developers will work on it or the community will get involved.
 ## Parts of a component contribution

 Component contributions ideally include all of the following parts.

 1. **A rationale**
 Explain how your component will add value to the system.
-QCharts serves the widest possible range of charting products, and contributions that increase the scope of the system are more likely to be accepted.
+QCarbonCharts serves the widest possible range of charting products, and contributions that increase the scope of the system are more likely to be accepted.
 Be sure to include any user experience and interaction descriptions.

 2. **A design spec**
 Create sizing and styling annotations for all aspects of the component.
 This spec should provide a developer with everything they need to create the design in code.